Theresa May's Ruthless, Boring March To Power

 “Disciplined, robotic, repetitive, inflexible,” is how Nick Clegg describes her style.

 The former Liberal Democrat leader sat in Cameron’s cabinet with May between 2010 and 2015 and is now he’s campaigning vigorously against her “hard” approach to Brexit.
 To Clegg and other critics, May’s safety-first, hyper-disciplined campaign is indicative of limitations as a leader.
 "They are all characteristics which make a lot of sense if you're controlling Whitehall from the Number 10 bunker," Clegg says.
 "They are all serious weaknesses when agility and imagination will be required to complete a successful Brexit negotiation with 27 other Governments and Parliaments."

 So far, the campaign hasn't done much to examine whether May is up to that challenge, or her vision for the country.

 In almost a year in Downing Street, the contours of May’s approach to Brexit became clear: Leave the single market and customs union, pursue a free trade deal, withdraw from the jurisdiction of the European Court of Justice.
 On domestic policy, she has indicated she will push for the return of grammar schools and a more interventionist economic policy than that of her free-market-oriented predecessors.
 She has talked broadly of doing more for working families.
 But in two weeks on the campaign trail, there have been few details of her policy vision.
 Pressed by journalists, May says she will reveal more about her policy intentions when the party publishes its manifesto, later this month.
 Until then, she gives only broad slogans.

 A country that works for everyone and not just the few… Delivering for ordinary working families… Getting the right deal abroad… An economy that rewards hard work… A more secure and united nation… A brighter and better future…

 In a short campaign, with only a weak opposition, it's understandable that May's team don't want to get bogged down in debates about policy.
 With such a big lead in the polls they don't need to.
 They can probably win comfortably just by rubbishing Labour's positions.

-The chancellor Philip Hammond and Brexit secretary David Davis held a press conference this week just to ridicule Labour's economic plans.
+That thinking was evident this week at a press conference where Philip Hammond and Brexit secretary David Davis ridiculed Labour's economic plans.
 Standing next to a crude black-and-white poster depicting Jeremy Corbyn in front of a bomb ("No bombs for our Army," it read.
 "One big bombshell for your family.
 More debt.
 Higher taxes"), Hammond brushed off questions about his own economic policies, saying that sort of detail would be revealed when the Tories publish their manifesto, at an unspecified date later in the month.
 For now, they were content to hammer the opposition.

 Cameras whir as May reaches the finale of her stump speech.
 She’s spoken for about 10 minutes.
 “Give me the mandate to lead Britain,” she says, her voice rising.
 “Give me the mandate to speak for Britain.
 Give me the mandate to fight for Britain and give me the mandate to deliver for Britain.”